vladbatushkov/gateway/src/rest-service/readme.md

     [JsonPropertyName("name")]
     public string Name { get; set; } = null!;
 }
 ```

-> Note: We will manage Tag by `Name` only, so `Id` can be hidden from external access
+> Note: We will manage Tag by `Name` only, so `Id` can be hidden from external access.

-- Add a Repository layer to manage Tag in MongoDB database
+- Add a Repository layer to manage Tag in MongoDB database.

 ```cs
 // TagRepository.cs